Moravian instruments, Inc., source: https://www.gxccd.com/art?id=647&lang=409, printed: 24.09.2023 6:52:19

 If only a sub-frame is read, time needed to digitize and download image is naturally lower.
 However, the download time is not cut proportionally to number of pixels thanks to some fixed overhead time, independent on the sub-frame dimensions.

 The driver is sometimes forced to read bigger portions of the sensor than the user defined because of a sub-frame position and dimension limitations imposed by the sensor hardware.
-Sometimes it is even necessary to read a whole sensor.
+Sometimes it is even necessary to read the whole sensor.

 It is recommended to click the Adjust Frame button in the Frame tab of the SIPS camera control tool.
 The selected frame dimensions are then adjusted according to sensor limitations.
 Adjusted frame is then read from the sensor, without a necessity to read a bigger portions or even whole sensor and crop image in firmware.